Creative Commons jurisdiction ports

-Creative Commons (abbreviated "CC"), since 2011, has created many "ports", or adaptions, of its licenses to make them compatible with the copyright legislation of various countries worldwide.
+Creative Commons (CC), since 2011, has created many "ports", or adaptions, of its licenses to make them compatible with the copyright legislation of various countries worldwide.

 However, more recently, CC has been recommending against the use of ported licenses:

 As of version 4.0, CC is discouraging ported versions, and has placed a hold on new porting projects following its publication until sometime in 2014.
 At that point, CC will reevaluate the necessity of porting in the future.

 Work

 The original, non-localized Creative Commons licenses were written with the US legal system in mind, and the wording of the licenses was sometimes incompatible within the local legislation in countries other than the US, rendering the licenses unenforceable in various jurisdictions.
 To address this issue, Creative Commons ported the various licenses to bring them into line with local copyright and private law.
 The porting process involves both translating the licenses into the appropriate languages and legally adapting them to the particular jurisdictions.

 As of August 2011, the Creative Commons licenses had been ported to over 50 different jurisdictions worldwide.
 No new ports have been implemented in version 4.0 of the license, which was released on 25 November 2013.
 Version 4.0 discourages the use of ported versions, and instead acts as a single global license, which can be used without porting.